AckeeCZ/RateMyTeam/README.md

 11. Deploy contract
 12. Open RateMyTeam app, paste in your private key, hit plus button and paste in the address of the originated contract
 13. Vote and have fun!

+To build this app, first clone this repository and then run `pod install`.
+After you open Xcode, you should be able to build the app.